sakirm-icpl/WDAC-Enterprise-Security/docs/tools/test-xml-validity.md

 ## Parameters

 ### -PolicyPath
-Specifies the path to the WDAC policy XML file to validate.
+Specifies the path to the policy file to validate.
 This parameter is mandatory.

 ### -DetailedLogging
 Enables detailed logging to a temporary file for troubleshooting.